miled/wordpress-social-login/readme.txt

 * [Social Login plugin](https://wordpress.org/plugins/oa-social-login/) for many borrowed functions.
 * [Query Monitor plugin](https://wordpress.org/plugins/query-monitor/) - A must have for Wordpress plugins developers.

-Thanks to everyone who have contributed to this project and the to Wordpress community by submitting patches, ideas, reviews or by helping in the plugin support forum.
+Big thanks to everyone who have contributed to WordPress Social Login by submitting Patches, Ideas, Reviews and by Helping in the support forum.

 == Installation ==